lambdafy/presentation/presentation/slides.md

 ---
 # Composition with High-Order functions
-Higher-order function is a function that takes one or more functions as arguments.
+> A higher-order function is a function that takes other functions as arguments or returns a function as result. - Haskell Wiki

 --

-There is a big chance that you've already used them in other programming languages:
+There is a big chance that you've already used them in other programming languages, like JavaScript:

-map, forEach, flatMap, filter, reduce, etc
+ * map
+ * flatMap
+ * filter
+ * reduce
+ * .. etc

 ---